5 Tips for Starting a Fall Garden

 Whiteflies: They come in the late summer and early fall.
 If the infestation is severe, spray off with soapy water especially concentrating on the undersides of leaves.
 Be sure to rinse plant off afterwards.
 Treat often until the problem subsides.
 Whiteflies are also attracted to yellow sticky traps; they are attracted to the yellow but then stick and can’t fly away.

-Cabbage worms: Use row covers to protect young plants from moths landing and laying eggs that develop into cabbage worms.
+- Cabbage worms: Use row covers to protect young plants from moths landing and laying eggs that develop into cabbage worms.
 If you see holes in the leaves, check undersides of leaves and pick off worms by hand.
+Consider using BT (Bacillus Thuricide) BT effectively inhibits growth of worms, borers.
+The bacteria infects their ability to utilize food.

 5. Mulch and water new plants well